DBSE-teaching/isee2018-Codefathers/docs/_posts/2018-04-16-team-presentation.md

 * Dimitris will be responsible for "making everything pretty", the design of the application, the graphic images of the blog and the design of the slides and managing the github repositories.

-All of the team member will help into the implementation and managing the github repository
+* Alaba will help throughout the project on many different levels, inclunding github  management and during the implementation.

 However, those roles are not absolute.
-Every member can and will take up with different roles and responsibilities during the development stage, as we all want to learn something new.
+Every member can and will take up  different roles and responsibilities during the development stage, as we all want to learn something new.

-What is more this flexible way of assigning roles will help us respond to possible changes in a better way, since we would be able to immediately switch roles if nessecary.
+What is more, this flexible way of assigning roles will help us respond to possible changes in a better way, since we would be able to immediately switch roles if nessecary.

 ## Communication and organisation
 ![Members image]({{site.baseurl}}/images/communication.png "Our members profile")